Why are we taking action on Palestine?

 You might think the war in Gaza and repression of Palestinians isn’t an environmental issue, and it’s not our place to speak out.
 But environmental justice is at our core.
 That means we fight for the safety of our planet and its people too.

 Friends of the Earth England, Wales and Northern Irelands is a member of the largest grassroots environmental justice network in the world.
-The network has over 70 member organisations, including Palestine.
+The network has over 70 member organisations, including Friends of the Earth Palestine (PENGON).
 We focus our solidarity work on countries where we have a presence and where the need is greatest.

-In solidarity with our sister organisation and all affected, we’re calling for a full arms embargo on Israel, an immediate ceasefire to save lives, an opening of borders to allow crucial aid in and an end to the occupation.
+In solidarity with our sister organisation and all affected, we’re continuing to call for a full arms embargo on Israel and an end to the occupation of Palestine.

 The human cost

-Our colleagues at Friends of the Earth Palestine (PENGON) have not escaped the suffering.
+Our colleagues at PENGON haven't escaped the suffering.
 Since the start of the Gaza War, 5 PENGON members have been killed by Israeli airstrikes.
 It’s estimated over two thirds of staff homes have been destroyed and all PENGON offices in Gaza have been damaged.
 Many PENGON members have been displaced more than 3 times.
-All members in Gaza experience daily trauma:
+And these reports are from 2023 – unfortunately the reality could be much worse now.
+All members in Gaza experienced trauma during this war:

-Words of a PENGON member unable to complete their journey home from Egypt.
+Words of a PENGON member unable to complete their journey home from Egypt – November 2023.

 The environmental cost

 Research shows that just the first few months of the conflict have produced more planet-warming gases than 20 climate-vulnerable nations do in a year.
-Over a third of agricultural land in Gaza has been damaged, while its people face mass food insecurity.
+70% of agricultural land in Gaza has been destroyed, while its people face mass food insecurity.
 Israel has reportedly fired shells containing white phosphorous, which would contaminate soil for years to come.

-The war is also stopping climate action.
-Our colleagues at PENGON are facing immense challenges to deliver their vital work which usually includes supporting farmers, implementing renewable energy projects and documenting environmental violations:
+The war has also stopped climate action.
+Our colleagues at PENGON continue to face immense challenges to deliver their vital work which usually includes supporting farmers, implementing renewable energy projects and documenting environmental violations:

 Why solidarity matters